 Most frightening of all among the more than 1,200 species of bats are the vampire bats.

 Their reputation for harm vastly outweighs their numbers as only three species actually feed on blood.

 These vampire bats live in Central and South America and their favoured menu items are birds and livestock.
-However, they will snack on porcupines, armadillos and take a taste of human blood if they sleep outside.
+However, they will snack on porcupines and armadillos, and take a taste of human blood if they sleep outside.
 The thought puts a shudder up the spine and it should because the little rascals can carry rabies.
-(Note to self: Don’t sleep outdoors in vampire bat country).
+(Note to self: Don’t sleep outdoors in vampire bat country.)

 The Upside of Bats

 If you like mosquitoes you won’t like bats.
 However, it hardly needs pointing out that nobody likes mosquitoes.